tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 a synchronisation problem or to deliberate backdating, and the NTP logs show whether synchronisation was holding at the time.

+## Correction or cover

+Every edit on this layer wears the same shape as a legitimate one, because the legitimate one is common: a failed sensor is corrected, a cluster of bad values replaced with interpolation, all annotated and tied to a work order.
+The illegitimate edit is that act without the context, unannotated, or spread across hours rather than seconds, or made when the historian is not normally written to.
+The audit trail carries that distinction where value-level logging is on;
+where it is off, or has itself been truncated, the archive cannot be trusted to indict itself, and the decision moves to records the historian does not control, the relay's COMTRADE and the RTU's log holding the ordinary variation a real network leaves.
+A smoothed archive beside a live capture that still shows noise is the overwrite, whatever the audit trail says.

+The measurements are never quiet, voltage and current vary second to second, which is why a smooth trace is suspect;
+edits, by contrast, are rare, so a single unexplained one stands against an almost empty log.
+The two edits, side by
+side:

+    A STORED HISTORIAN VALUE, EDITED
+    ────────────────────────────────
+                    SENSOR CORRECTION         │  EVIDENCE-HIDING EDIT
+    what changed    a few bad samples         │  a fault period span            seconds to minutes        │  hours to days annotation      "sensor malfunction"      │  none
+    work order      present                   │  none
+    edit timing     an operator's hand        │  one instant, to the ms external check  agrees with COMTRADE/RTU   │  archive now disagrees

 *Last updated: 13 July 2026*